-Feedback from staff, captured in the word cloud and quotes below, describes how FICare has benefitted and challenged the clinical team...
+Feedback from staff, captured in the quotes and word cloud below, describes how FICare has benefitted and challenged the clinical team.
+This word cloud was informed by a staff survey at Imperial College NHS Healthcare Trust following the implementation of their FICare bundle in 2017-18.

-"Our unit has embraced the FiCare

-"Our unit has embraced the FiCare

-concept; it has challenged us as

-the important role that parents

-the important role that paby while in

-play in caring for their baby while in

-play in caring for their baby while in
+Our unit has embraced the FiCare concept; it has challenged us as nurses to develop our roles from primary caregivers to understanding the important role that parents play in caring for their baby while in NICU.

-"It is very much worth it parents are much more

-as many phone calls from
+It is very much worth it parents are much more confident - we don't get nearly as many phone calls from families after discharge.

-families after discharge."

-"When you see parents doing what you have taught them; confident, empowered and educated - it is really worth it!"
+When you see parents doing what you have taught them; confident, empowered and educated - it is really worth it!